EternalBlue445/Bkash-Payment-Gateway-Django/README.md

 1. Create an app(Ex.
 Payment)
 2. use the urls.py and views.py
-3. Just call the get_token() function, it will show the bkash payment UI.
+3. Just call the get_token() function, it will show the bkash payment UI and it will eventually take you to the next step.

 # Don't Forget
     1. Make sure you save the transaction history(Ex. you may need to refund).